oresat/oresat-linux/CANdaemon/README.md

 - Designed to control other process over DBus from CAN.
 - Easy to add more DBus clients to control new processes.

-## Additions to CANopenSocket
+## Changes to CANopenSocket
-- The Network Manager Node is now off;
+- The CANdaemon cannot be a Network Manager Node
 - DBus interface (use sd-bus; systemd dbus system)
     - Has a extra thread for reading from data from the CAN Object Dictionary and interfacing with all other processes/daemons over DBus.
     - For each process that the CANdaemon will interface with, there is a thread to read signals/properties from that dbus service and add that data to the CAN Object Dictionary.
-    - Each app has a directory under src/ that contains the makefile, an unique Object Dictionary, and all Object Dictionary to DBus interface threads/functions.
+    - Each board has a directory under boards/ that contains an unique Object Dictionary and all Object Dictionary to DBus interface threads/functions.

 ## Dependices
-- For beaglebone black: systemd-dev, make, gcc, pkg-source
+- For beaglebone black: libsystemd-dev, make, gcc, pkg-source

 ## Subdir Layout
 - **CANopenComm** - Source code for CANopenComm